 A conference paper published by a leading association of project managers (Discenza & Forman, 2007) identifies the top seven causes of project failure.
 Three of these are related to resource management shortcomings in the following critical areas:

 To cite a global faux-pas (to put it lightly) of a marketing giant, McDonald’s launched the Arch Deluxe Burger in 1996.
 It poured more than $150 million into advertising the product—its biggest ad spend ever.
 It flopped.
 And when it did a post-mortem, it learned that it should have spent more money on customer preference research.
 People didn’t want a more ‘grown-up’ menu.

 The heavy weight of success or failure rests on the project manager’s shoulders more than on anyone else.
 And in the world of project management, they would fall under to categories: Champions and Under-performers.
 Their performance hinges, to a very large extent, on how they manage their resources (time, budget, other resources) all the way to project completion.

 More and more companies are realizing the value of having project and resource management expertise at the entire organization’s disposal.
 And for this reason, 90% of large companies, 88% of midsize, and 61% of small companies have their own Project Management Office (PMO) – dedicated to managing all components and stages of a project, including resources.
+Furthermore, some schools have embedded the practice in their management programs like online supply chain management bachelor’s degrees, business management programs, and construction management degrees.
 Could this be what your teams need to get over that resource management dilemma that keeps slowing down your project implementation?

 PMI Pulse of the Profession (2017)